 How can parents help?

 We are always keen to welcome parents and carers, wherever possible, into school life.
 If you are interested in volunteering in school, please contact the school office or the Marina Sophecleous and we will be pleased to discuss options with you.
+In order to safeguard our children we do require all parent volunteers to have the right safeguarding checks and Marina and the school office can support with this.

 Parents regularly help with a range of activities such as reading with children, helping out in class, participating in games, sewing, cooking, school outings, concerts and whole school events.